Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Marigolds

-Marigolds will add a pop of color to your garden while keeping ticks and fleas away.
+Marigolds are colorful flowers that can help keep ticks and fleas away.
 They are known for repelling other insects, like aphids, that cause harm to your plants.
 Marigolds come in a variety of shades including orange, red, white, and yellow.
 These flowers do well in warm climates and like full exposure to the sun.
 American marigolds do best when planted in the spring when there’s no chance of any frost.
 They bloom throughout the spring, summer, and fall.
 Marigolds prefer soil that is well-drained.

 Chrysanthemum